markr90/TicTacToe_neural_network/README.md

  ### Self learning bot

  Self learning bot uses a tabular Q learning model.
+Results of trainig this bot are shown in the PDF file inside this repository.

  ## Tabular Q Learning model bot